Phobia: Treatments

 There are various methods used to treat phobias.
 These methods include systematic desensitization, progressive relaxation, virtual reality, modeling, medication, and hypnotherapy.
 Over the past several decades, psychologists and other researchers have developed effective behavioral, pharmacological, and technological interventions for the treatment of phobia.

+Virtual Reality treatments produce similar effects to in vivo exposure, another efficacious therapy great for treating phobias.
+Although Virtual Reality is great for treating phobias, the treatment will not work for every phobia.
+The treatment has positive effects, but depending on the phobia, in vivo would be another ideal treatment to use over Virtual Reality.
+In vivo exposure is a great way to reduce fear over time and is actually more preferred when trying to treat anxiety and fear related problems.

 Therapy

+Cognitive behavioral therapy (CBT) is an evidence-based treatment that can help with phobias.
+It is a talk therapy that can be used alone or along with other therapies.
+CBT is there to help manage stressful situations and respond better.
+This therapy requires the person to be honest with themselves and confront their feelings and phobias.

-Cognitive behavioral therapy (CBT) can be beneficial by allowing the person to challenge dysfunctional thoughts or beliefs by being mindful of their feelings to recognize that their fear is irrational.
+Cognitive Behavioral Therapy can be beneficial by allowing the person to challenge dysfunctional thoughts or beliefs by being mindful of their feelings to recognize that their fear is irrational.
 CBT may occur in a group setting.
 Gradual desensitization treatment and CBT are often successful, provided the person is willing to endure some discomfort.
 In one clinical trial, 90% of people no longer had a phobic reaction after successful CBT treatment.
+Research in the UK has suggested that for childhood phobias a single session of CBT can be effective.

 Evidence supports that eye movement desensitization and reprocessing (EMDR) is effective in treating some phobias.
 Its effectiveness in treating complex or trauma-related phobias has not been empirically established.
 Primarily used to treat post-traumatic stress disorder, EMDR has been demonstrated to ease phobia symptoms following a specific trauma, such as a fear of dogs following a dog bite.